 The company could have a powerful, positive influence on potato-growing practices across the country.

 McDonald’s responded to PAN’s Drift Catcher data in 2009 with a public promise to reduce pesticide use.
-The company did ask its potato producers to participate in a survey of integrated pest management (IPM), but has not shown any progress towards use reduction.
+The company did ask its potato producers to participate in a survey of integrated pest management (IPM), but has not shown any progress toward use reduction.

 Instead, they launched an ad campaign promoting its potato growers’ practices.

 Here’s Carol Ashley, a leader of the Toxic Taters Coalition and rural resident from Park Rapids, Minnesota:

 It just doesn’t seem right that people can’t have safety from other people’s chemicals on their own property.
 We believe that growing food can be done in a way that doesn’t harm people or the environment.

 The Toxic Taters coalition has seen little change on the ground in Minnesota.
 But the Minnesota Department of Agriculture has responded to their concerns by revising the Best Management Practices for fungicides in potato production, and the state’s Department of Natural Resources is requiring RDO to conduct an environmental assessment before expanding its Minnesota operations.